DOTONESIX/Umlaut/README.md

 print(f"Revenue will{'' if result else ' not'} exceed target")
 ```

 If we query the simple `Quarterly Revenue` example model with `revenue = 3`, the model will return `False` as the revenue does not exceed the target of 5.
+The call to the model will be tracked in MLflow with model inputs and results.